 This isn't the last of the updates that are coming for VW's bestselling van in the next couple of years either...

 2020 VW e-Transporter electric van

 Also coming soon is an all-electric version of the Transporter.
 Called the e-Transporter, it's being built for Volkswagen by German electrification (and racing) specialists ABT, and is set to go on sale in the UK in early 2020, shortly after an e-Caddy also built by ABT becomes the first electric VW van to be sold in UK in 2019.

-The e-Transporter will be base on the long-wheelbase (LWB) model only, and thanks to twin battery packs promise a claimed driving range of up to 250 miles - which is further than any electric currently on sale or even coming soon.
+The e-Transporter will be based on the long-wheelbase (LWB) model only, and thanks to twin battery packs promises a claimed driving range of up to 250 miles - which is further than any electric van currently on sale or even coming soon.
 Alternatively, a single-battery model will offer a payload rating in excess of 1.1-tonnes with a 134-mile range.

 The most desirable medium van?